-One of the most popular dishes ordered in Persian restaurants, these Persian ground lamb or beef kabobs, known as koobideh, are grilled to juicy perfection, and you only need 5 ingredients to make them.
+One of the most popular dishes ordered in Persian restaurants, these Persian ground beef kabobs, known as koobideh (or kubideh), are grilled to juicy perfection, and you only need 5 ingredients to make them.
+You can also make them with ground lamb.

 Refrigerate and marinate